Kodular/Documentation/docs/components/utilities/package.md

 `permission Name`    | **Text:** The name of the permision that has to be checked.
 For example, READ_CALENDER.
 `package Name`       | **Text:**  The package name of the app whose name has to be returned.
 For example, io.kodular.myfirstapp

+!!! tip
+    For an overview of permission groups take a look [here](https://developer.android.com/guide/topics/permissions/overview#permission-groups).